BellowingMeadows/BellowingMeadows/testing.md

 * A *call to action* box on the home page, placed right next to a link to the music page and above the taster YouTube video, directs interested users to the correct section of the contact page should they wish to receive email updates. **One click.**

-*Note - the placement of this sign-up option is designed to combine the main user story with the goals of the project stakeholder.
+*Note - the placement of this sign-up option is designed to combine the main user stories with the goals of the project stakeholder.
 The user is for the most part not on the website to sign up to updates, but this is something that the stakeholder would ideally like to happen.
-As such, the main directive to sign up to email updates is placed right in the middle of a section on the site where users will arrive intuitively to find links to the band's music.*
+As such, the main directive to sign up to email updates is placed right in the middle of a section on the site where all kinds of users will arrive at intuitively on their journey, without applying unwanted pressure on the user.*

 ### *4. I would like booking agents or record labels who end up on our site to find contact details if they want inform us of any opportunities.*